Sandalmoth/magic-chiptuner/README.md

 - ~~standardize rhythms~~ just use midi quantization
 - generate simple melody version of training data by stripping chords, drums, fast notes
 - transpose to all 12 keys
-- train some kind of network on generating complex data from simplifyed (seq2seq?)
+- train seq2seq model on generating complex data from simplifyed
 - implement streaming midi to text conversion
 - feed into network
 - restore output to midi